Get THE RACK DEMO

 Myth: You Can Breed Out the Wobble

 The truth: The wobble is intrinsically linked to the genes that produce these morphs.
-Research published in 2022 (Starck et al.) found actual physical malformations in the inner ear structures of wobble-affected morphs.
+Research published in 2022 (Starck et al.) found physical malformations in the inner ear structures of wobble-affected morphs.
 The sacculus is smaller or deformed.
 The macula is missing or malformed.
 Semicircular canals are abnormally inflated.

 Breeders have tried for over 20 years to select for low wobble.
 The severity still varies randomly within clutches regardless of parental wobble intensity.